Understand more about this brain disorder that's the most common cause of dementia. Also learn about new tests and medicines on the market.

 The early signs of the disease include forgetting recent events or conversations.
 Over time, it progresses to serious memory problems and loss of the ability to perform everyday tasks.

 Medicines may improve or slow the progression of symptoms.
 Programs and services can help support people with the disease and their caregivers.

-There is no treatment that cures Alzheimer's disease or alters the disease process in the brain.
-In advanced stages of the disease, complications from severe loss of brain function — such as dehydration, malnutrition or infection — result in death.
+There is no treatment that cures Alzheimer's disease.
+In advanced stages, severe loss of brain function can cause dehydration, malnutrition or infection.
+These complications can result in death.

 Brain changes associated with Alzheimer's disease lead to growing trouble with:

-People with Alzheimer's may:
+People with Alzheimer's disease may:

 Alzheimer's disease causes difficulty concentrating and thinking, especially about abstract concepts such as numbers.

-Once-routine activities that require sequential steps, such as planning and cooking a meal or playing a favorite game, become a struggle as the disease progresses.
-Eventually, people with advanced Alzheimer's may forget how to perform basic tasks such as dressing and bathing.
+Routine activities that require completing steps in order become a struggle.
+This may include planning and cooking a meal or playing a favorite game.
+Eventually, people with advanced Alzheimer's disease forget how to do basic tasks such as dressing and bathing.

 Brain changes that occur in Alzheimer's disease can affect moods and behaviors.
 Problems may include the following: